operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 prometheus.monitoring.coreos.com/server created
 ```

-- Get the associated Pods:
+- Get the associated Pods.

 ```execute
 kubectl get pods -n operators
 ```

-You will see a similar Output as below:
+You will see a similar output as below:

 ```
 NAME                                   READY   STATUS    RESTARTS   AGE